volk22kamin/cp_assignment/README.md

 - API token stored securely in SSM Parameter Store
 - Secrets managed via GitHub Secrets for CI/CD
 - S3 bucket versioning enabled for state management and message storage

+### SSM Parameter Store Best Practice

+> [!IMPORTANT] > **SSM Parameter and Terraform State**: In this implementation, the API token is created and managed by Terraform in `infra/ecs_tasks.tf`.
+While this works for demonstration purposes, **in a production environment, the SSM parameter should be created manually (outside of Terraform)** to avoid storing the sensitive token value in the Terraform state file.
+>
+> **Recommended approach for production:**
+>
+> 1. Create the SSM parameter manually using AWS CLI or Console:
+>    ```bash
+>    aws ssm put-parameter \
+>      --name "/cp-assignment/api-token" \
+>      --value "your-secure-token-here" \
+>      --type "SecureString" \
+>      --profile CHECKPOINT
+>    ```
+> 2. Reference the existing parameter in Terraform using a `data` source instead of creating it with `aws_ssm_parameter` resource
+> 3. This ensures the sensitive token value never appears in the Terraform state file
+>
+> The current implementation prioritizes simplicity for the assignment, but be aware of this security consideration when adapting this code for production use.